-As such, Cloudflare's Internet platform is built to support Europe's most privacy-conscious and regulated industries, including financial services, the public sector, energy, utilities, retail, gaming, and healthcare.
-At Cloudflare, we build our products to meet the highest standards of security and user privacy, and we partner closely with each of our European customers to help them meet data protection obligations associated with their specific location and industry segment.
+Cloudflare's Internet platform is built to support Australia's most privacy-conscious and regulated industries, including financial services, the public sector, retail, and healthcare.
+At Cloudflare, we build our products to meet the highest standards of security and user privacy, and we partner closely with each of our Australian customers to help them meet data protection obligations associated with their specific location and industry segment.
 We accomplish this through a variety of avenues, including:

-- Our overarching corporate commitment to privacy - Maintaining global and European security certifications - Maintaining GDPR-compliant data transfer mechanisms - Offering product features which support data localisation
+- Our overarching corporate commitment to privacy - Maintaining global security and privacy certifications - Maintaining the 13 APPs' compliant data transfer mechanisms - Offering product features which support data localisation